How to Design a Successful Disaster Recovery Plan

 Now, it’s time to test your hypothesis and become aware of your technology gaps or weaknesses.
 If risks are high, investing in more innovative solutions may be necessary.

-It’s crucial to your DRP’s success to be aware of the possible risks faced by single points of failure, such as data loss.
+It’s crucial to your Disaster Recovery Plan's success to be aware of the possible risks faced by single points of failure, such as data loss.
 Create a risk/impact chart to record risks and rank their priority.

-Is your DRP handicapped by old solutions, inadequate data recovery vehicles or poor archiving systems?
+Is your plan handicapped by old solutions, inadequate data recovery vehicles or poor archiving systems?
 Maybe it’s time to visit more innovative technology.
 Prioritize necessary investments to close gaps and address risk areas.
 Fix your problems to prevent your problems.

-Define severity definitions and assign escalation rules for procedures that may be needed in order to meet DRP timeline requirements and MTD according to various disaster scenarios.
+Make sure you define severity definitions and assign escalation rules for procedures that may be needed in order to meet your plan's timeline requirements and maximum tolerable downtime (MTO) according to various disaster scenarios.

-By following these 15 steps, your DRP will prove to be thorough, dynamic and effective.
+By following these 8 steps, your DRP will prove to be thorough, dynamic and effective.
 Most companies don’t have in-house resources or staff to develop and execute a Disaster Recovery Plan or a Business Continuity Plan.
 We can help with that, too.
-Services from Centre Technologies focus on an optimal cost-effective delivery of support for organizations with IT services that are stretched too thin, or companies not large enough to justify the in-house staff expense.
-If that sounds like you, contact us today for a free assessment (who doesn't like free?) of your technology infrastructure, and discuss your organization’s options for creating a DRP that aligns with your business objectives and goals.
+Services from Centre Technologies focus on a cost-effective delivery of support for organizations with IT services that are stretched too thin, or companies not large enough to justify the in-house staff expense.
+If that sounds like you, contact us today for a free assessment (who doesn't like free?) of your technology infrastructure, and discuss your organization’s options for creating a Disaster Recovery Plan that aligns with your business objectives and goals.